Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/00_summary.md

 We also extend the proposal to grid data to store and transfer the *P*- and *S*-wave velocity information to name only those.

 In tandem with this proposal, we present the μQuake (microQuake) library.
-As an open-source Python API built on Obspy, μQuake provides a convenient
+As an open-source Python API built on Obspy, μQuake provides a convenient interface allowing the seamless

 Our aspiration is to achieve industry and supplier consensus on this format by the end of 2024.

 Your feedback is essential and greatly appreciated.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEzMzQwMzQ0NSwxODQ3ODYzMzQ0LC0yMD
+eyJoaXN0b3J5IjpbLTEyMzYzNDk5MjUsMTg0Nzg2MzM0NCwtMj
-YwNTE5MTQwLDE0ODE0Njc4OTFdfQ==
+A2MDUxOTE0MCwxNDgxNDY3ODkxXX0=
 -->